unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/3113_humidity_management.md

 #### 3.1.1.3.7&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;F5 vs F3 in CM

 Both do the exact same thing, that is, both heat up the cabin via the cabin heaters.
 The (subtle) difference between the two lies in their (de-)activation conditions:
 - The former can be activated provided that the cabin's temperature is *below* F5's *maximum heating* cabin temperature.
-When active, it will keep on heating the cabin until this condition is satisfied, disregarding the level of cabin humidity, and "overriding" F3's "opinion" on the matter.
+When active, it will keep on heating the cabin until this condition ceases being true, disregarding the level of cabin humidity, and "overriding" F3's "opinion" on the matter.
 - The latter can likewise be activated provided that the cabin's temperature is low enough, but with the additional constraint that the cabin's humidity is *high* enough as well.
 When *either* of the two conditions is no longer true, F3 will become disabled and unavailable for use.

 #### 3.1.1.3.8&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Inertia

-From the instant the function gets triggered (as a result of e.g. its controller being pushed), several factors affect the overall delay, i.e., the time that must elapse, before it can begin actually contributing to the cabin's humidity, including:
+From the instant the function gets triggered (as a result of e.g. its controller being activated), several factors affect the overall delay, i.e., the time that must elapse, before it can begin actually contributing to the cabin's humidity, including:
 - A random propagation delay for either the A/C unit (when F3 is in AM) or the cabin heaters (in CM) to even acknowledge the activation signal.
 This factor affects F3's deactivation delay as well.
 - In AM, the environmental humidity level's departure from the (targeted) cabin humidity.
 - In CM, the engine temperature's *negative* departure from a positive value considered "normal".

 #### 3.1.1.3.9&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Idle states

-Unless F3 is active in AM / AS-AP, its controller's LED being in a *blinking* state indicates that the function is *inactive* or currently undergoing a *state transition*, i.e., being in the process of becoming active or inactive.
+Unless F3 is active in AM / AS-AP, its controller's indicator being in a *blinking* state indicates that the function is *inactive* or currently undergoing a *state transition*, i.e., being in the process of becoming active or inactive.
 Possible reasons:
 - The cabin humidity has dropped below F3's *minimum*, or has exceeded its *maximum humidity* limit, in a *dehumidification* or *humidification* context, respectively.
 - In AM, when the A/C unit has been deactivated to prevent damage due to the environment being severely cold or hot.
 - In CM, when the engine has not yet warmed up sufficiently, or when the cabin's temperature has exceeded F5's *maximum heating* cabin temperature.